Your Shopping Cart

 In casual situations, it’s a lot easier to make a good impression based off of your personality alone.
 However, in pretty much any situation that requires a suit, your appearance does a lot of that for you.

 Suits aren’t for barbecues and casual summer parties.
-They’re an item reserved for more formal, business oriented situations.
+They’re an item reserved for semi-formal or formal dress codes -- sometimes business professional as well.
 It goes without saying that in these situations, a good first impression can be paramount to your success.

 Wearing clothes that practically hang off you gives the impression of slackness, or at least someone that puts little effort into their attire.
 Of course, clothes that are too tight or small don’t do you any favors either.